-This is quoted from a very useful reply to an email I sent Martin about a Custom Pro that I bought, #VA02761, on ebay, and the seller also “sold” me a huge cock and bull story about his uncle buying it in Nashville in 1992.
-(I later found where he had actually bought it, used, in 2015 – lol – google is our friend) It’s a great guitar, but a “transitional model”.
-It may help others in determining origins of their guitars.
-Quote below:
+This is quoted from a very useful reply to an email I sent Martin about a Custom Pro that I bought, #VA027XX, on ebay, and the seller also “sold” me a HUGE cock and bull story about his elderly uncle buying it in Nashville in 1992.
+(Using quotes like “I’m being completely honest with you.”)
+Turned out to be complete and utter bollocks.
+(I found it where the seller had bought it about a year before at an estate auction with a serial number search – thanks google) I paid $1000 for it – have listed it on ebay for about 6 months with no takers.
+So I have kept it, as….

 This guitar is what we call a ‘transitional guitar’.
 One of my necks but the body is most likely made by Samick.
 The Neck is a Standard Pro.
 The nomenclature at the end of the neck is production ‘jibberish’ code but the BM-E is of course Birdseye maple / ebony.